Pitasi/univrs/articles/univrs.md

 }
 ```

-And it works:
+And just like that, it works:

 <image png="https://assets.anto.pt/articles/rsc/sample_page_counter_working.png" webp="https://assets.anto.pt/articles/rsc/sample_page_counter_working.webp" avif="https://assets.anto.pt/articles/rsc/sample_page_counter_working.avif"></image>

-This is not an htmx tutorial, I just wanted to showcase how convenient can be to share the same function `counter()` both as a "regular page" that as an endpoint for HTMX.
+This is not an htmx tutorial, I just wanted to showcase how convenient can be
+to share the same function `counter()` both as a "regular page" that as an
+endpoint for htmx.

-It's also useful for where I'm going next, suspense...
+We also set the ground for where I'm going next, suspense...

-## Building <Suspense />
+## Building `<Suspense />`

+I could stop right there and I'd be already satisfied with the things I learned
-We covered a lot, and I must say I was already incredibly happy with all I learned and built along the way.
-I was so engaged with this pet project that I didn't want to stop there though.
+about Rust, Axum, and all the libraries I used.
+It was so refreshing to things
+differently that I didn't want to stop though.

-React supports a component called `<Suspense />`, which is typically used for showing a fallback component (e.g. a loading state) while the real component is still rendering (on the server).
+React provides a component called `<Suspense />`, which is typically used for
+showing a fallback component (e.g. a loading state) while the real component is

-In our system that could mean that I don't want to block the render of my page while performing a database query for example.
+still rendering (on the server).

+In my website, I don't think I should be blocking the entire page rendering on
+the server while waiting for the database query that returns the number of
+likes to return.
+It's not something that I care about for the SEO anyway.

-Think of our previous `counter()` component, imagine if fetching that number from a 3rd party service takes 500ms.
-If we don't care about the SEO, we can avoid blocking the entire page and let the client fetch the `counter()` component lazily.
+Think of our previous `counter()` component, imagine if fetching that number
+from a 3rd party service takes 500ms.
+We should let the client fetch the
+`counter()` component lazily, after the important content.

 - todo excalidraw timeline diagram

+We can leverage htmx, and it's a lot easier than you might think.
+First I'm
-By having htmx in place, doing that it's not hard.
-First I'm going to register a new `GET /components/counter` route that will just return the counter component:
+going to register a new `GET /components/counter` route that will just return
+the counter component:

 ```rust
 pub fn register(router: Router) -> Router {
     router